 In your final paragraph, be sure to thank readers for any kind of support they can offer, whether that’s a financial contribution, donated items, or their thoughts and prayers.
 Include an envelope with paid postage and your return address so they can easily mail you a check (especially if you are contacting someone who isn’t particularly internet savvy).
 Also include the link to your campaign and ask them to share it on their social networks.
 The easier you make it for recipients to help you out, the more likely they are to do so!
 And if you want to make your letters especially personal, consider handwriting them.

 Ready to start fundraising for your trip?
-Check out our Volunteer Trip Fundraising: How To Guide and our Fundraising Ideas for Mission Trips get equipped for fundraising success.
+Check out our Fundraising Ideas for Mission Trips get equipped for fundraising success.
 In addition to writing a letter to close loved ones, let others in your life learn about and support you on your mission trip fundraising journey by starting your free online crowdfunding campaign!